insect-biome-atlas/coidb/README.md

 > database.
 As such, the `inclNA` version represents a more conservative (but
 > less resolved) version of the database.

+### Consolidated taxonomy

+The `consolidated/consolidated.tsv.gz` file contains the taxonomic assignments resulting from consolidating the results from matching species names from BOLD using the `pygbif` python package.
+Only records with species names that could be matched exactly and without ambiguity are included in this file.

+### GBIF results

+The `gbif/gbif.info.tsv.gz` file contains the original species name from BOLD in the first `name` column followed by the taxonomic labels resulting from matching species names with the `pygbif` package.

 ### Log files

 Log files from a coidb run are stored under `_logs/` in your `--output-dir` directory (default: `results/`).